A framework for rank identities -- With a view towards operator algebras: Acknowledgments

 \section{Acknowledgments}

 I would like to express my gratitude to Gregory Grant for his lectures on linear statistical models which introduced me to Cochran's theorem that led me down a path which culminated in this paper.
-I would also like to thank Max Gilula, Dick Kadison, Ben Pollak and K.\ V.\ Shuddhodan for helpful discussions.
-A special note of thanks to K.\ V.\ Shuddhodan for suggestions that helped improve the presentation of the material.
-It is a pleasure to thank B. Sury for pointing out the relevance of the Smith canonical form to the discussion in \S \ref{sec:L_bezout}.
+I would also like to thank Max Gilula, Dick Kadison, Ben Pollak, K.\ V.\ Shuddhodan, and B.\ Sury for helpful discussions and suggestions.
+A special note of thanks to an anonymous referee whose suggestions greatly helped improve the presentation of the material.